-Note 12- Defined Contribution Plan
+Note 13- Defined Contribution Plan

 Effective July 1, 1994, the Board of Directors established a defined contribution retirement plan for permanent employees.
 The tax deferred group annuity plan covers all employees who work at least 1,000 hours in a twelve-month period commencing with his or her date of employment.
 The Foundation matches voluntary contributions to the plan by the employee, up to 6% of gross compensation.
-For the year ended June 30, 2016, no pension expenses were recorded because unvested accumulated employer contributions were used to fulfill the matching contribution.
+For the year ended June 30, 2018, pension expense was \$54,500.

-Note 13- Income Tax Matters
+Note 14- Income Tax Matters